 The unmarked and inconspicuous Bronze Gate is the southern entry from the Split Riva into Diocletian’s Palace basement.
 Before land was reclaimed for the Riva, the gate led directly to the Adriatic Sea.
 Once inside the basement, visitors can walk up the steep staircase directly into the Peristyle.

 Silver Gate Split

 The Silver Gate is the eastern gate, which leads to the Split Green Market.
 Nearly as opulent as the northern Golden Gate, the Silver Gate features a wall of arched windows.
 The gate has seen numerous modifications throughout history, as evidenced by the varying walls around it.
 However, attempts have been made to restore the Silver Gate as best as possible to its original construction.

 The western gate, Iron Gate, connects the palace to People’s Square.
 During Diocletian’s time in the palace – and more so in the Middle Ages – a city began to grow to the west of the palace walls.
 The Iron Gate connected the budding city to the interior of the palace.
 Over time, the palace and city blended together – and the gate was radically transformed.

 Use this link to Google Maps and visitors can also pick up a Split Tourist Map at the TI on Peristyle Square.

 Diocletian Palace Tour

-Join a Split Walking Tour for a guided stroll through the palace and old town.
-We recommend booking a Diocletian’s Palace Walking Tour on Viator or through a trusted tourist agency, like Adiona Travel.
+However, for visitors who want a better understanding of the palace, we recommend booking a Diocletian’s Palace Walking Tour.
+Find top rated tours on Viator or through a trusted tourist agency, like Adiona Travel.

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.